If your LinkedIn account vanished tomorrow, your contacts wouldn’t survive the move. Yet it doesn’t have to be this way.

 Apps as views, not vaults

 And it isn’t only microblogging.
-Any app can add a new kind of thing to the cabinet, so it can hold almost anything: writing, photos, films you’ve rated, events, even a code repo.
+Any app can add a new kind of content type to the cabinet, so it can hold almost anything: writing, photos, films you’ve rated, events, even a code repo.
 One app shows your photos, another your writing, another your reviews.
 Some apps even show you multiple content types.
 And all are just looking into the same cabinet.
 (Episode 4 gets into how.)

 One company runs most of this today

-Before this turns into a sales pitch: today, one company (Bluesky PBC) runs most of the atproto infrastructure, the main data server, the relay, the app most people use.
+Before this turns into a sales pitch: today, one company (Bluesky PBC) created and still runs most of the atproto infrastructure, the main data server, the relay, the app most people use.
 The protocol is decentralized in its architecture.
 The operation, right now, isn’t.
 The whole bet of this series is that this changes, that the protocol outlives any single company.
 If you watched email get swallowed by a handful of inboxes, that skepticism is earned, and I’m not going to argue you out of it.

 What changes when you own the cabinet